-Why is writing so scary?
-(When it used to be fun)
+Why is writing so scary? (when it used to be fun)

 When I was a kid, I wrote all the time.
 It was one of my favourite pastimes, along with reading and making toys for the cat (can you tell I was an only child?).
 I composed stories and silly poems, wistful teenaged diary entries and letters to my cousin detailing my latest school crushes.
 So many words set down, and yet I never wondered how I did it.
 Writing was instinctive.
 If I had something to say, I simply put it on the page for posterity, or to share with others.